- The Wine

 Be warned – this is a wine that disappears from the bottle before you know it.
 Either open a few at once or keep watch because it is so easily drinkable.

 (Until the DNA testing of grapes became the best way to work out which grape was related to which, it was generally thought that Mondeuse Noire was related to Syrah as they share a number of aroma and taste characteristics.
 The DNA tests however, showed that they are not related at all.)

-Product code MAISONBLMONDNOIRE Bottle Size 0.75 Winemaker Domaine de Maison Blanche Style Red, Blend, Dry, Still Variety Mondeuse Noire, Pinot Noir Key Features Unoaked Country Switzerland Region(s) La Côte, Vaud Ripeness Normal Closure Natural Cork Aged In Steel Vintages 2008 Last Tasted 3 May 2017 874 vintage: 2008 size: 0.75 product code: alcohol: 13.5
+Product code MAISONBLMONDNOIRE Bottle Size 0.75 Winemaker Domaine de Maison Blanche Style Red, Blend, Dry, Still Variety Mondeuse Noire, Pinot Noir Key Features Unoaked Country Switzerland Region(s) La Côte Ripeness Normal Closure Natural Cork Aged In Steel Vintages 2008 Last Tasted May 3, 2017 name: Mondeuse Noire and Pinot Noir vintage: 2008 size: 0.75 product code: alcohol: 13.5